Welcome to the Learning without Limits project

 Link with a school in Norway

 In September 2013, with the support of colleagues from the Leadership for Learning network, we held a two-day study tour for Headteacher, Stein Larsen, and his staff (51 in total) from the Ortun Secondary School, Bergen, in Norway.
 Following a day spent exploring the principles and values of the Learning without Limits research at the Faculty of Education in Cambridge, the group then spent a day at The Wroxham School, hosted by head teacher, Alison Peacock, co-author of Creating Learning without Limits.
-Further research, funded by the Isaac Newton Trust and ESRC, is being carried out to learn how these ideas are developed by our Norwegian colleagues.
+Further research, funded by the Isaac Newton Trust and ESRC, has now been carried out to learn how these ideas are being developed by our Norwegian colleagues.
 More details about the research will be available soon.

 A special issue of the journal FORUM (vol 55, no 1, 2013)